jmbenck/django-unity-webgl/README.md

 ![](https://github.com/jmbenck/Django-UnityWebGL/blob/master/demonstration/TelaLogin.png)
 > Authentication page.

 #### New Users can sign up within a form.
-This way the data will persist in a database and the user will now can be identified.
+This way the data will persist in a database and the user now can be identified.
 ![](https://github.com/jmbenck/Django-UnityWebGL/blob/master/demonstration/TelaCadastro.png)
 > Authentication page.